nexuni/Famcy/docs/fstyles.md

-# Famcy Quick Start
+# Famcy Styles
-This goes through an example to show how to quickly develop a page via Famcy framework.
+This goes through how to develop your customized famcy styles and the natively provided famcy style templates.